svrohith9/extract-emails-google/ReadMe.md

 Extract email addresses and metadata from Gmail into Google Sheets.

+## Usage Terms

+This project is published publicly for visibility, but it is not licensed for general use.
+You must obtain explicit written permission from the owner before using, copying, modifying, deploying, or redistributing any part of this project.

+Owner: Rohith
+Contact: svrohith9@gmail.com

+## Permission Request Template

+Subject: Permission request to use Email Extractor Library

+Hello Rohith,

+I would like permission to use the Email Extractor Library for the following purpose:

+- Intended use:
+- Organization/Company:
+- Project name:
+- Estimated users/volume:
+- Duration of use:
+- Any modifications planned:

+If approved, I will follow your terms and attribution requirements.

+Thank you,
+[Your Name]
+[Contact Information]

 ## Quick Start

 1. Open Google Sheets -> Extensions -> Apps Script